CognitiveBuild/Chatbot/docs/DOCKER.md

 	cd /path/to/Chatbot/docker
 ```

-- To build the docker image, run the command:
+- To build the Docker image, run the command:

 ```shell
 	docker build -t chatbot -f Dockerfile ./
 ```

-### Run the docker image on a new container
+### Run the Docker image on a new container

 - Run the command: